Caring.com

 1. Use a long-term care insurance policy

-If your policy does include this benefit, it typically pays out a daily amount directly to the insured person — you or your loved one — if it’s determined that the recipient is unable to perform some of the tasks defined as “activities of daily living.”
-The money can be used either to pay for caregiver assistance within the facility or to pay for the cost of the facility itself.
+If your policy does include this benefit, it likely pays out a daily amount directly to the insured person — your loved one or the caregiver — if the recipient is unable to perform some ADLs.
+They can use the money to pay for caregiver assistance within the facility or for the cost of the facility itself.

-If you aren’t sure if you have this benefit, call the insurer to find out.
+If you aren't sure if you have this benefit, call your insurer to discuss your coverage.

 2. Access government assistance